skip to content

 Occurs when a sale has been entered with the wrong tax code

 In a normal month, any tax adjustments for these items would take place in the month following the original AP or AR entry.
 However, for the year end, all the July AP services/import tax adjustments are posted in the same month.
-As the Tax Team are not able to work on the July tax adjustments until AP and AR have closed (15 August), postings to department accounts in respect of these adjustments will be posted by no later than the end of 25 August.
-The GL closes to departments on 30 August.
+As the Tax Team are not able to work on the July tax adjustments until AP and AR have closed (15 August), postings to institution accounts in respect of these adjustments will be posted by no later than the end of 28 August.
+The GL closes to institutions on 30 August.

 Roll forward

-In accordance with University policy, year-end income and expenditure totals, by SoF and cost centre, will be rolled forward to create the standard brought-forward balances for 2023/24 by the close of business on 5 September.
-Any department with specific roll forward requests should submit these to their Finance Manager for input in UFS by no later than midday on 7 September.
+In accordance with University policy, year-end income and expenditure totals, by SoF and cost centre, will be rolled forward to create the standard brought-forward balances for 2024/25 by the close of business on 5 September.
+Any institution with specific roll forward requests should submit these to their Finance Business Partner for input into UFS by no later than midday on 9 September.
 As part of the preparation of the final accounts, adjustments may be necessary.
 This means that the balances rolled forward may change.
-Any such adjustments will be communicated to departments.
+Any such adjustments will be communicated to institutions.

-Two adjustment periods have been set up on GL for this purpose ADJ1-23 and ADJ2-23.
-Under certain circumstances, postings into ADJ1-23 are allowed provided prior approval from the Financial Reporting section has been obtained.
-All year-end postings should be entered into Jul-23, and Jul-23 should be used for all year-end reporting.
+Two adjustment periods have been set up on GL for this purpose ADJ1-24 and ADJ2-24.
+Under certain circumstances, postings into ADJ1-24 are allowed provided prior approval from the Financial Reporting section has been obtained.
+All year-end postings should be entered into Jul-24, and Jul-24 should be used for all year-end reporting.

 Trust funds

-Individual statements for all Trust Funds will be sent to departments as follows:
+Individual statements for all Trust Funds will be sent to institutions as follows:

 Date